sanjay9616/Angular/Topics.md

 What is zone?
 What is codelyzer?

-What is State function?
 What is Style function?
 What is the purpose of animate function?
 What is transition function?
 What is a service worker and its role in Angular?
 What are the design goals of service workers?

-What is Angular Ivy?
-What are the features included in ivy preview?
-Can I use AOT compilation with Ivy?
-What is Angular Language Service?

-How do you install angular language service in the project?
-Is there any editor support for Angular Language Service?
-Explain the features provided by Angular Language Service?

 How do you add web workers in your application?
 What are the limitations with web workers?